FusionAuth/fusionauth-site/site/_drafts/storing-user-data.md

 "backendUrl": "http://localhost:9011",
 ```

-That’s the URL for the sandbox API endpoint.
+That's the URL for the sandbox API endpoint.
 This config change tells the app to use the sandbox for the backend.

 ## Configure the Backend